ashokadhikari92/conways-game-of-life/README.md

 ## Run the Program

+* Clone the project or download the zip version of project
-* Unzip the project
+* If you downloaded zip file then Unzip the project
 * Open the terminal
 * Go to the project root directory
 * Run the command
   `mvn exec:java -Dexec.mainClass=org.gameoflife.App`

 ## Run the test
+* Clone the project or download the zip version of project
-* Unzip the project
+* If you downloaded zip file then Unzip the project
 * Open the terminal
 * Go to the project root directory
 * Run the command